Pf2eToolsOrg/Pf2eTools/README.md

 [Join the 5etools Discord here!](https://discord.gg/B2J9gM9)

-## Style Guidelines
-- Use tabs over spaces.

-## To-Do
-- Clean up filtering interface.
-- Plan layout of upcoming Mystic disciplines
-- Continue adding Unearthed Arcana rules entries.
-- A search engine?
-- Dedicated servers??
-- Continue cleaning up the website.

-## Notes
-To remove trailing commas in JSON:
-Find: (.*?)(,)(:?\s*]|\s*})
-Replace: $1$3

-#### Character replacement:
-- ’ should be replaced with '
-- — should be replaced with \u2014
-- “ and ” should be replaced with "

 ## Running 5etools Locally (Offline Copy)
 There are several options for running a local/offline copy of 5etools, including: